 Our contracts with one of our five largest clients, AVIVA, to provide business process outsourcing services grant AVIVA the option, exercisable at AVIVA's election, to require us to transfer the relevant projects and operations of our facilities at Sri Lanka and Pune to this client.
 On January 1, 2007, AVIVA exercised its call option requiring us to transfer the Sri Lanka facility to AVIVA effective July 2, 2007.
 We completed the transfer of Sri Lanka facility to AVIVA with effect from July 2, 2007.
 Effective July 2, 2007, we lost all revenues generated by the Sri Lanka facility and this has negatively impacted our revenues and result of operations.
 For fiscal 2007, 2006 and 2005, the Sri Lanka facility accounted for 1.9%, 3.3% and 1.1% of our revenue, respectively, and 3.0%, 4.5% and 1.7% of our revenue less repair payments, respectively.
 For the three months ended June 30, 2007 and 2006, the Sri Lanka facility accounted for 1.8% and 2.7% of our revenue, respectively, and 2.8% and 3.1% of our revenue less repair payments, respectively.
-If the option to transfer the Pune facility is exercised, we will be required to transfer the AVIVA Pune facility to AVIVA on or after April 1, 2008 and we will lose all revenue from AVIVA.
-AVIVA may give us notice to exercise its call option regarding the Pune facility at any time on or after January 1, 2007.
-We have agreed with AVIVA to cooperate with them in conduct of their due diligence of Pune facility and have appointed a transfer manager to facilitate a smooth transfer of the Pune facility.
-For fiscal 2007, 2006 and 2005, the Pune facility accounted for 5.2%, 6.5% and 5.1% of our revenue, respectively, and 8.3%, 8.8% and 8.4% of our revenue, respectively, and 7.6% and 8.6% of our revenue less repair payments, respectively.
-This loss of revenue would have a material impact on our business, results of operations, financial condition and cash flows, particularly during the quarter in which the option takes effect.
+AVIVA may give us notice to exercise its call option regarding the Pune facility at any time after April 1, 2008.
+If the option to transfer the Pune facility is exercised, we will be required to transfer the Pune facility to AVIVA one month after the date of exercise of the option, unless AVIVA revokes its notice of exercise during the call option notice period, and we would lose all revenue from AVIVA.
+For fiscal 2007, 2006 and 2005, the Pune facility accounted for 5.2%, 6.5% and 5.1% of our revenue, respectively, and 8.3%, 8.8% and 8.4% of our revenue less repair payments, respectively.
+For the nine months ended December 31, 2007 and 2006, the Pune facility accounted for 4.9% and 5.5% of our revenue, respectively, and 7.8% and 8.5% of our revenue less repair payments, respectively This loss of revenue would have a material impact on our business, results of operations, financial condition and cash flows, particularly during the quarter in which the option takes effect.